peterbrittain/asciimatics/README.rst

     Screen.wrapper(demo)

-For the higher level features, create the Screen, put together a Scene using some Effects and then get the Screen to play it.
-For example:
+That same code works on Windows, OSX and Linux and paves the way for all the higher level features.
+These still need the Screen, but now you also create a Scene using some Effects and then get the Screen to play it.
+For example, this code:

 .. code-block:: python